BIOS-SCOPE/BWrepos/README.md

 Krista Longnecker

 Most recent comments at the top.
+### 20 August 2025
+Bottle file and pump datasets (4) have been submitted to CMAP; next up is metabolomics data and zoop data

 ### 18 August 2025
 Bottle file is ready and passes QC, next up will be the pump data